 Why is payroll history important?

 Payroll history might seem like a compilation of old records, but it can be very important.
-You can use payroll history to answer employee questions, update your accounting books, process payroll forms, and transfer payroll systems.
+You can use it to answer employee questions, update your accounting books, process payroll forms, and transfer payroll systems.

 If you set up employee self-service portals for your staff, they can look up their payroll histories themselves.
 They can log into their personal accounts and get all the answers they need.